 Other listed activities may be subject to an environmental assessment on a case-by-case basis.
 This will apply mostly to ICPEs that are subject to authorisation (excluding those that are subject to declaration and rarely applying to those that are subject to registration).
 A request for review must be submitted to the environmental authority which decides (within 35 days) whether the full environmental assessment procedure is applicable.
 If not, the permit application must still include an environmental incidence study.

 What environmental factors and risks fall within the scope of the impact assessment report?

-The environmental assessment shall present all items listed under Article R.122-55, II of the Environmental Code (derived from Directive 2011/92/EU on the assessment of the effects of certain public and private projects on the environment) including, among other things, descriptions of:
+The impact study required under the environmental assessment procedure must present all items listed under Article R.122-5, II of the Environmental Code (derived from Directive 2011/92/EU on the assessment of the effects of certain public and private projects on the environment) including, among other things, descriptions of: